 3. Dometic CRX

-Not many households go without a fridge, so why should you while traveling on the road?
+Not many households go without a fridge, so why should you while travelling on the road?

 In particular, the Dometic CRX range is among the best on the market, providing multiple size options at a reasonable price.
 We chose the Dometic CRX 65 for three main reasons: